ethereum/consensus-specs/tests/README.md

     pre_slot = state.slot
 ```

-A slot is a unit of time (every 12 seconds in mainnet), for which a randomly chosen beacon node is a proposer.
+A slot is a unit of time (every 12 seconds in mainnet), for which a beacon node (selected randomly but in a
-The proposer can choose to propose a block during that slot.
-There are cases, such as the proposer being offline,
+deterministic manner) is a proposer.
+The proposer can propose a block during that slot.
-when no block is proposed during a slot.

 ```python
     pre_eth1_votes = len(state.eth1_data_votes)